Are Shrimp and Cockroaches Related?

 In terms of size, shrimp can vary from being a fraction of an inch to as long as 13 inches long – a record held by female tiger shrimp (Penaeus monodon).

-Shrimp are cosmopolitan, meaning they can be found everywhere in the world except Antarctica, and their appearance and coloration tend to vary based upon the threats and food availability of their individual habitats.
+Shrimp are cosmopolitan, meaning they can be found everywhere in the world except Antarctica, albeit on the ocean floor rather than land.
+Their appearance and coloration tend to vary based upon the threats and food availability of their individual habitats.

 Classification